charlottesirot/elementR/README.md

 ## Troubleshoutting

-If, despite the care devoted to programming this package and write this documentation, you have difficulties to install or run elementR, if you have questions about the procedures or calculations, or if you want to report bugs, do not hesitate to consult the official elementR documentation above or on [CRAN](https://CRAN.R-project.org/package=elementR) or connect with us on [GitHub](https://github.com/charlottesirot/elementR).
+If, despite the :heart: brought during the programming of this R package and writing of this documentation, you have difficulties to install or run elementR, if you have questions about the procedures or calculations, or if you want to report bugs :beetle:, do not hesitate to consult the official elementR documentation above or on [CRAN](https://CRAN.R-project.org/package=elementR) or connect with us on [GitHub](https://github.com/charlottesirot/elementR).